• Skip to Content

 A traditional Mayan worry doll handmade by an intern

 The intern will be responsible for tasks related to the growth and professionalization of the social enterprise Cambio NDG.
-They will work predominantly in an office environment in Antigua, Guatemala, conducting a part-time role 30 hours per week for 10 weeks.
+They will work predominantly in an office environment in El Cubo Center, the Good Hotel, and the homestay in a part-time role: 30 hours per week for 8 weeks.
 The intern’s tasks will be oriented around current operations of Cambio NDG, as well as preparing the social enterprise to move into its next phase of development through strategizing, professionalizing, and branding the business.
-The intern will be supervised by the Head of Social Enterprise & Social Business Manager, but will also be expected to work independently on tasks assigned.
-The overall goal is to create the biggest and best-qualified commercial tourist hub in Antigua, which is known by all tourists visiting the city.
-There are internships available in the areas of Marketing and Business Development.
-Speaking Spanish is not required, however, having some knowledge of the language will be helpful.
-Interns will be required to bring their personal laptop to work.

 • Housing

-• Food: 3 meals per day, 6 days per week
+• Food: three meals per day, six days per week

-• Airport shuttle pick up and drop off (approximately 1 hour travel to/from airport)
+• Airport shuttle pick up and drop off (approx. 1 hour travel to/from airport)

 • Orientation and training